-Land protection and minimizing the impact on the land and the natural environment, including disruptions to wildlife and lands used for ceremonial and traditional purposes.
-Participants expressed a preference for technical options that would have the least environmental impact.
-They felt that options which place waste underground or that can be restored or covered with vegetation appear to address this priority of environmental impact.
+Land protection and minimizing the impact on the land and the natural environment, including disruptions to wildlife and lands used for ceremonial and traditional purposes, was expressed as a priority.
+Participants expressed a preference for technical options that would have the least environmental impact, it was felt that options which place waste underground or that can be restored or covered with vegetation appear to address this priority of environmental impact.
 Minimizing visual impacts was also highlighted as an important consideration especially from participants that have seen other types of industrial facilities near where they live.